LGBTQ people in Brazil: Demographic research

 In 2007, a survey conducted by Insearch revealed that gays of Brazil spend 40% more on items related to leisure than heterosexuals.
 84% traveled to Brazil four times over the past 12 months and 36% went abroad in the last three years.
 The Brazilian gays also read more, 88% read newspapers, and 94% read magazines.
 73% have a habit of go to the movies three times a month on average, 46% go to the theater once a month and 57% buy eight books a year.
 Surpassing the national average.

-Approximately 80% of Brazilian LGBTs reside in large cities, 20% came from interior.
+Approximately 80% of Brazilian LGBTQs reside in large cities, 20% came from interior.
 The large cities of Brazil, known as gay-friendly, often contain a number of gay-oriented establishments, such as gay bars and pubs, gay nightclubs, gay bathhouses and gay restaurants.
 The most famous gay village of São Paulo is the Frei Caneca Street and in Rio is the Farme de Amoedo Street.